Motivation-and-Behaviour/bigger_picker/README.md

 If you are using this package for a project other than the Bigger Picture, you will need to adjust the settings there.
 Some other components are also hardcoded.

-You will need API keys for AirTable, Asana, and OpenAI.
+You will need API keys for Airtable, Asana, and OpenAI.
 You will also need a `rayyan_tokens.json` file for Rayyan API authentication.

 ## Usage